 You need to pass on your International flight details to us for a ‘meeting and greeting’ service at the Airport.
 You just pass through the Customs and come out of the Terminal building where you will see someone standing with a placard that states either company

 The best season to trek to the Everest base camp region is Autumn (from mid-September till November’s end), and Spring (from the beginning of March until mid-May).
 Temperatures will drop considerably as you trek higher every day.
 The nights are cold (between -10 C to 5C) but the days are sunny and hot (between 10C to 20C).
 The mornings are usually clear, with clouds building up during the afternoon, disappearing at night.
 Trekking during the monsoon and winter is not recommended, as the visibility

 during monsoon is limited, upper parts and high passes could be covered with snow during winter.
-March, April, September, October and November are the most favoured months.
+March, April, September, October, and November are the most favored months.
 Please choose the date that is convenient for you.

 Losar is celebrated in the month of February by the Sherpas.
 ‘Losar’ means New Year in Tibetan.
 Buddhist monks offer prayers for good health and prosperity at monasteries.
 People exchange various goods and gifts among them.
 Families organize feasts and